Seraaron/agora/srd/VINPCs.md

 >
 > - To ask for [[Helping|help]] on a roll, tying them to the [[Difficulties and Consequences|consequences]] of your actions.
 > - To borrow an [[Assets and Gear|asset or piece of gear]] for a scene —  though damaging it, losing it, or stealing it may negatively affect your relationship.
-> - To use a [[Gambits|gambit]] or [[magical subsystem|spell]] for you, to _tell you a secret_, or do anything else that is within their power.
+> - To use a [[Gambits|gambit]] or [[Spellcasting|spell]] for you, to _tell you a secret_, or do anything else that is within their power.
 > - To come with you somewhere they wouldn't normally go, making them available to talk to and present in scenes that they otherwise wouldn't be (or shouldn't be).
 >
 > _And your Facilitator may come up with other unique ways that you can spend favor too, which may be specific to that individual._

-**If you currently lack favor** and want them to do any of these things for you, then you must persuade, bribe, or manipulate them like any other NPC.
+**If you currently lack favor** and want them to do any of these things for you, then you must persuade, bribe, or manipulate them _like any other NPC_.

 ❗ Not having favor doesn't mean they suddenly hate you, it just means they're unwilling to aid you without recompense or a good reason.

-❓ And what's considered 'reasonable' can change from NPC to NPC, by the discretion of your Facilitator.
+❓ And what's considered 'reasonable' can change from NPC to NPC, at the discretion of your Facilitator.

 ##### Regaining Favor

 Favor refills in two ways:

-- **Returning the favor** — in this sense, _when you spend favor, that NPC 'gains favor' with you instead_, which they may spend on you in all of the same ways as you can on them by offering their favor back in return.
+- **Returning the favor** — In this sense, _when you spend favor, that NPC 'gains favor' with you instead_, which they may spend on you in all of the same ways as you can on them by offering their favor back in return.
-- **Giving them a gift** — but not just _any_ gift.
+- **Giving them a gift** — But not just _any_ gift.
 It must be something that you know they need or want, or something they will truly enjoy and treasure.
 It doesn't need to be a physical gift either, it could be information or the bestowing of an honor. _Ask your FC, or make a roll, and get creative!_

 When you first start a new game, make an Appeal [[Checks|check]] for each character listed as kith or kin to see if you start with their favor or not (requiring 2 successes).
 If you _don't_ have their favor, then think about _'why not?'_ and tell your FC.